fabianwilflingsederxxxl/techstack-tutorial/02-babel-es6-eslint-husky/Readme.md

 * **Run:** `yarn add --dev eslint-plugin-compat`

-**Add** the following to your `package.json`, to indicate that we want to support browsers that have more than 1% market share:
+**Add** the following to your `package.json` file to indicate that we want to support browsers that have more than 1% market share:

 ```json
 "browserslist": ["> 1%"],